vessl-ai/hyperpocket/README.md

 ## Introduction

-Pocket is a tool that allows you to easily use tool and auth for agents on your machine.
+Hyperpocket is a tool that allows you to easily use tool and auth for agents on your machine.

-**_Start fast._** Just install Pocket and use it.
+**_Start fast._** Just install Hyperpocket and use it.
 We know you don't have time to authenticate to our server.

 **_Go securely._** Not like others, you are the only one who knows your secret tokens.
 We do NOT.
 All of your secret tokens belong to your infrastructure, not ours.